 Abbey received her Master of Arts in Elementary Education and Special Education, as well as a Bachelor of Multi-Disciplinary Studies from West Virginia University.
 She also received her BCBA in November of 2017.
 Abbey has always had a passion for working with children diagnosed with Autism.
 She started working with children diagnosed with Autism in high school, and after receiving her degree, began teaching and directly servicing students.
 Abbey has been employed in several classrooms that participated in the PaTTAN Autism Initiative teaching students various skills ranging from language skills to daily living skills.
 Abbey has been a team member of PBS since July of 2017.
 Aside from teaching and servicing children directly, her passion is to help families in any way possible.

 Brittney attended Gettysburg college and earned her bachelor’s degree in Music in 2012.
-She hopes to graduate December 2019 with a Master’s in Education in Early Intervention with Autism Specialization and Applied Behavior Analysis at the University of Pittsburgh.
+She earned her M.Ed in Early Intervention with Autism Specialization and Applied Behavior Analysis at the University of Pittsburgh in 2019.
 Prior to moving to Pittsburgh in 2016, Brittney worked as a Lead Preschool Teacher in the Washington, D.C. area and has over 10 years of experience working directly with children with autism spectrum disorder.
-She is ecstatic to be a part of the PBS team and is looking forward to learning and growing as a behavior technician.
+She hopes to use her past experiences, education and training to help the families and children she works with at PBS!

 Caitlin has a Master’s Degree in Education from The University of Pittsburgh.
 She began her career in Denver, Colorado as a Special Education Teacher within an alternative school.
 In this setting, she worked with students with various social, emotional, and cognitive disabilities.
 Caitlin moved back to Pittsburgh to focus her career within the field of ABA.
-She joined PBS in August 2019, and is currently completing coursework to become a Board Certified Behavior Analyst.
+She joined PBS in August 2019, and is currently studying for the BCBA exam.

 Cody Webb attended Robert Morris University and earned his bachelor’s degree in psychology in 2011.
 He then completed a Master’s program through Arizona State University in Curriculum and Instruction with a focus in Applied Behavior Analysis in 2014.
 He has worked in the field of special education since 2009, in both face to face and cyber school settings.
 In 2017, Cody passed the board exam to receive his BCBA.